 The Pitt is not a reboot of ER — but the connection is real and intentional.
-The 2026 HBO medical drama stars Noah Wyle, who played Dr. John Carter in ER for 11 seasons.
+The HBO Max medical drama stars Noah Wyle, who played Dr. John Carter in ER for 11 seasons.
 Created by R. Scott Gemmill (ER’s longtime showrunner), The Pitt is a spiritual successor set in a modern Pittsburgh emergency room, with a real-time format and a tone that directly echoes the 1990s classic.
+It won five Emmys in its debut season — including Outstanding Drama Series — and Season 2 wrapped its 15-episode run in April 2026.
+Last updated: June 7, 2026.

-The moment Noah Wyle appeared in HBO’s new medical drama, the internet collectively asked one question: is this ER?
+The moment Noah Wyle appeared in HBO’s medical drama, the internet collectively asked one question: is this ER?
 The short answer is no — but the long answer is far more interesting.
-The Pitt is a deliberate, sophisticated reinvention of the medical procedural for 2026, made by the people who built ER’s legacy.
+The Pitt is a deliberate, sophisticated reinvention of the medical procedural for the 2020s, made by the people who built ER’s legacy.
 Here’s everything you need to know.
-For more 2026 HBO originals, see our breakdown of A Knight of the Seven Kingdoms — another major HBO hit this year.
+For more 2026 HBO originals, see our breakdown of A Knight of the Seven Kingdoms and our 2026 TV Survival Guide.

 Is The Pitt a Reboot of ER?

-- Noah Wyle — stars as Dr. Robby, a senior emergency physician.
+- Noah Wyle stars as Dr. Michael “Robby” Robinavitch, a senior emergency physician.
 Wyle played Dr. Carter in ER from 1994 to 2009.

-- R. Scott Gemmill — creator and showrunner of The Pitt.
+- R. Scott Gemmill created and runs The Pitt.
 Gemmill was a writer and executive producer on ER for over a decade.

 - The show deliberately references and honours ER’s legacy while staking out its own identity.